Dulcé Sloan

-Dulcé Lazaria Sloan (born July 4, 1983) is an American stand-up comedian, actress and writer.
-She is a correspondent for The Daily Show with Trevor Noah on Comedy Central.
+Dulcé Sloan (born July 4, 1983) is an American stand-up comedian and actress.
+She is a former senior correspondent and rotating host for The Daily Show on Comedy Central.
+Sloan voiced Honeybee in the Fox animated sitcom The Great North.

 Early life and education

 Sloan was born in Miami, Florida, and spent most of her childhood in Atlanta, Georgia, and Miami.
-She graduated from Meadowcreek High School in 2001.
+She graduated from Meadowcreek High School in Georgia in 2001.

 Sloan attended Brenau University and earned a Bachelor of Arts in Theatre Performance.
 She minored in Spanish.
 She is a member of Alpha Psi Omega.

 Career

 Sloan started performing stand-up comedy in May 2009 after being encouraged by friends who worked at the Funny Farm Comedy Club.